This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Will The Dollar Coin Survive?

-In August 2008, the Mint launched a campaign in 4 U.S. cities (Austin, Texas; Grand Rapids, Michigan; Portland, Oregon; and Charlotte, North Carolina) to encourage the use of the dollar coin in everyday circulation.
+For example, in 2008, the Mint launched a campaign in 4 U.S. cities (Austin, Texas; Grand Rapids, Michigan; Portland, Oregon; and Charlotte, North Carolina) to encourage the use of the dollar coin in everyday circulation.

-Because they last longer than dollar bills and are recyclable, the U.S. Mint estimates that dollar coins will save our country billions of dollars over time.
+Since they last longer than dollar bills and are recyclable, the U.S. Mint estimates that dollar coins will save our country billions of dollars over time.

 Will this campaign (or any others like it) actually work?

 Those prospects are doubtful.

 Our culture is used to the light, foldable, easy-to-carry dollar bill.
 Generations of Americans have used the dollar bill, and they have become as much a part of our culture as has the penny (another monetary item that may not have long to live).